 Preparing Surfaces For Microcement

-The following guidelines are for the attention of main contractors, builders, architects and clients who are responsible for preparing/specifying surfaces for microcement.
+The following guidelines are for the attention of main contractors, builders, architects and clients who are responsible for preparing/specifying surfaces for microcement & subsequent maintenance.
 Please read them carefully as early in the build as possible.
 To see more background see our Microcement guide.

 Whilst microcement is very hard, it should be considered as a topping compound only.
-It is the responsibility contractor who laid the substrate that the materials used are fit for purpose.
+It is the responsibility contractor who is laying the substrate to ensure that the materials used are fit for purpose & well consolidated.

 Cold Joints & Expansion Joints

 Wherever 2 separate subfloors meet, whether they have been laid at different times or have intentional expansion joints in them, movement is most likely to occur along the join.
-Whilst we take every care to fill and mesh the joints, if there is movement in the subfloors, this may cause the microcement to crack.
+If there is movement in the subfloors, this may cause the microcement to crack along the join.

-Floors must be level to within 3mm tolerance maximum.
+Surfaces must the level.
 Floors that are not level will need to be levelled off with a self-leveller and appropriate acrylic primer.
 Please leave 4mm to finished floor height for microcement.

 Less than 5% Moisture Content

-Until sealed, the microcement will be very porous so any water that makes contact with the surface will stain.
-Anyone who spills water on the surface must take responsibility for the cost of repairs.
+Until sealed, the microcement will be very porous so any water spilt on the surface will stain.
+Anyone who spills water on the surface or marks it in any way must take responsibility for the cost of repairs.

 The microcement will not be fully cured until 4 weeks after it has been laid.
 Please take care not to scratch, cut, drop or drag items on the floor during this time.
 The cost of repairing any damage caused will need to be paid by those responsible.